 The involvement of the Department’s historians and archaeologists in public events continues to go from strength to strength as well.
 In addition to his numerous television appearances, Professor Peter Gaunt regularly speaks about his work on the English Civil War in his role as President of the Cromwell Association.
 Dr James Pardoe’s own research led to a well-received exhibition on royal portraiture at Chester’s Grosvenor Museum, while our archaeologists not only present public lectures but integrate public outreach within their archaeological fieldwork.

 Collectively, the Department’s research activity has helped to create a thriving intellectual community dedicated to exploring the latest historical and archaeological developments.
 Our lively seminar series and regular conference programme help to add to this atmosphere.
-Members of the Department organise and contribute sessions to international conferences such as the British Association of Jewish Studies annual conference, which Dr Hannah Ewence organised, and the International Medieval Congress where Dr John Doran is a frequent speaker.
+Members of the Department organise and contribute sessions to international conferences such as the British Association of Jewish Studies annual conference, which Dr Hannah Ewence organised, and the European Association of Archaeologists annual meeting, where Prof Howard Williams is a frequent speaker.

 We encourage all postgraduate students to contribute to the Department’s research activities.
 Indeed, the Department runs an annual postgraduate conference where students can discuss their ideas and finding to a wide audience.
 The Department currently has three postgraduate taught programmes: MA in Military History, MA Archaeology of Death and Memory, MA Archaeology and Heritage Practice.
 Added to this, we also run two very successful Masters by Research (MRes) programmes: MRes in History and the MRes in Archaeology.